 The nearest Airport to Alleppey is Cochin International Airport which is 83 kilometres away.
 The airport is well-connected to major cities in India and abroad.
 You can book or hire a taxi from the airport to reach Alleppey.

 Kerala State Run Transport Corporation buses connect Alleppey to most major cities in Kerala.
 Luxury air-conditioned buses also operate from cities such as Bangalore, Chennai, Coimbatore and Mysore to Alleppey.
-If your driving yourself, Alleppey is accessible by National Highway-47, which goes through Ambalapuzha and Cherthala cities.
+If you're driving yourself, Alleppey is accessible by National Highway-47, which goes through Ambalapuzha and Cherthala cities.
 Alleppey is well connected to other cities such as Kochi, Kottayam, Kollam, Thiruvananthapuram, Kozhikode, Chennai, Bangalore and Coimbatore by road.